- GDP (PPP):

 - $85.9 billion

 - Inflation (CPI):

-Uruguay’s economic freedom score is 70.0, making its economy the 34th freest in the 2022 Index.
-Uruguay is ranked 5th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Uruguay’s economic freedom score is 70.2, making its economy the 27th freest in the 2023 Index.
+Its score is 0.2 point higher than last year.
+Uruguay is ranked 4th out of 32 countries in the Americas region, and its overall score is significantly above the world and regional averages.

-Uruguay, Bolivia, and Paraguay were established in the 19th century as buffers between regional powers Brazil and Argentina.
-Civilian rule was restored in 1985.
-President Luis Lacalle Pou of the center-right National Party began his five-year term in 2020, ushering in a conservative government after 15 years of rule by the leftist Broad Front.
-He has pulled Uruguay out of the leftist UNASUR regional group and has pressed for pro-market reforms in the MERCOSUR trade bloc.
-He seeks a free-trade agreement with the United States but is also negotiating a trade agreement with China.
-The economy, based on exports of such commodities as milk, beef, rice, and wool, has been stimulated by recent construction and infrastructure projects.
+One of Latin America’s most stable democracies, Uruguay was established in the 19th century along with Bolivia and Paraguay as a buffer between Brazil and Argentina.
+President Luis Lacalle Pou of the center-right National Party won a five-year term in 2020.
+He has withdrawn Uruguay from the leftist UNASUR regional group and has pressed for pro-market reforms in the MERCOSUR trade bloc.
+He seeks a free-trade agreement with the United States and is negotiating a trade agreement with China.
+The economy, based on exports of commodities like milk, beef, rice, and wool, has been stimulated by construction and infrastructure projects.

 Rule of Law

 The overall rule of law is well respected in Uruguay.
 The country’s property rights score is above the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.

 The top individual and corporate tax rates are, respectively, 36 percent and 25 percent.
 The tax burden equals 26.6 percent of GDP.
 Three-year government spending and budget balance averages are, respectively, 31.6 percent and –3.4 percent of GDP.
 Public debt equals 65.1 percent of GDP.